-Adam Pendleton, a central figure in contemporary abstract painting, is known for works that expand the boundaries of the medium through a sustained engagement with process, language, and conceptual form.
-His work, a visually distilled layering of gesture and fragment, extends non-linear compositional traditions rooted in twentieth- and twenty-first-century painting and is marked by a precision reminiscent of Conceptual and Minimal art.
-In 2008, he began to define his working method as Black Dada, a critical framework that explores the relationship between Blackness, abstraction, and the historical avant-gardes—for which he is now widely recognized.
+Adam Pendleton, a central figure in contemporary abstract painting, is known for works that push the boundaries of the medium through a sustained engagement with process, language, and form.
+He extends non-linear compositional traditions that are rooted in twentieth- and twenty-first-century painting.
+His work, a distilled layering of gesture and fragment, is marked by a precision reminiscent of Conceptual and Minimal art.
+In 2008, he began to define the working method for which he is now widely recognized as Black Dada—a critical framework that explores the relationship between Blackness, abstraction, and the historical avant-gardes.

 In 2024, he was honored with the Rosenthal Family Foundation Award for Painting from the American Academy of Arts and Letters.